 The following are the currently supported rate types in Atlantis.

 The following are rate types that are not currently supported in Atlantis:

 Banded/Tier Rates - tiered rates used to create discounting based on the price of the contract

 Volume Discount - tiered rates used to create volume discounting based on number of contracts or a user defined amount

-Units of Measure - rates charged per unit of measure of the underlying contract
+Units of Measure - certain unit of measure calculations are not yet supported

 How to Handle Unsupported Rate Types in Atlantis